hshamsadd/HackYourFtutre-Notes/Week-3/1-Scope/1- Types of Scopes in JS.md

-# Understanding Scope in JavaScript: A Beginner's Guide
+# Understanding Scope in JavaScrip

-Welcome, new coders!
 Let's explore a very important concept in JavaScript called **scope**.
 Understanding scope will help you write better, less buggy code by knowing where your variables can be used.

 ## What is Scope?